Try Carti Pro free for 14 days.Start free trial →

 1. You click Install on the app listing.

-2. Shopify shows an OAuth / permissions screen listing the access scopes the app needs (read products, read content, customer data, etc.).
+2. Shopify shows a permissions screen listing what the app needs access to (read products, read content, customer data, etc.).
 You approve or cancel.

-3. The app becomes an installed app on your store.
-Embedded apps open inside your Shopify admin (often in an iframe) using Shopify’s app platform; some apps also add theme pieces or customer-facing scripts.
+3. The app becomes installed on your store.
+Embedded apps open inside your Shopify admin.
+Some also add theme pieces or customer-facing scripts.

-Shopify has been moving toward Shopify-managed installation for partners: declared scopes in app configuration, fewer redirects, and clearer updates when an app needs new permissions.
-That is mostly invisible to you as a merchant — you still see permission prompts when install or scope changes require it.
-See Shopify’s overview: App installation.
+Shopify has been moving toward managed installation for partners, with fewer redirects and clearer updates when an app needs new permissions.
+That's mostly invisible to you as a merchant.
+You still see permission prompts when an install or permission change requires it.

-What you need to know: every app is its own OAuth grant.
-Installing Carti does not “inherit” permissions from your old chatbot — Carti requests its scopes; you approve fresh.
+What you need to know: every app gets its own separate set of permissions.
+Installing Carti does not inherit anything from your old chatbot.
+Carti requests its own access, and you approve fresh.

 Storefront Chatbots and Your Theme